nomad-coe/greenX/developers.md

     prefix, the binary name can automatically be retrieved by python `os.path.basename(__file__).py`

-#### Location of a Test Binary

-* The build directory root defined by python, from which to start searching for the test binary is not robust w.r.t change in directory nesting.
-As directory nesting is changed, one is forced to modify `root = Path(__file__).parent.parent` to `root = Path(__file__).parent.parent.parent`, etc.

-* `find_test_binary` recursively searches for the binary, per test!
-   This will get inefficient very quickly, and should be viewed as a *place holder*.
-   - A prior implementation passed the full binary path to pytest, however one must configure `conftest.py` such that it does not interfere with pytest's existing command-line arguments.
-This is more robust than the current implementation.

-* Alex *assumes* relative paths will be a function of the directory in which pytest is invoked.
-If one wants to to retain the flexbility of executing pytest in `<BUILD_DIR>`, `<BUILD_DIR>/test` or lower, relative binary paths are not a good option.
-  - One should investigate placing test binaries next to the python test drivers, in the build folder.
-Perhaps relative paths can be used, removing the need to define `root` and `find_test_binary`.

 #### Choice of Test Framework

 * One should test the library by directly calling from python, however Alex